 6. Festivals And Art

-Scottsdale abounds with art and festivals that families can enjoy during their stay.
+Among the many things in Scottsdale that you can do and see, it abounds with art and festivals that families can enjoy during their stay.
 The Scottsdale Waterfront hosts many festivals throughout the cooler months.
 Canal Convergence spans a couple of weeks in November and entails elaborate sculptures spanning the canal and various light displays.
 There are interactive pieces along the sidewalk and flame-shooting sculptures within the canal timed to a musical show.
 Scottsdazzle brings concerts and fun activities during December.
 You can also attend various food and crafts festivals and concerts.

 The Civic Center Plaza offers space to relax and play as well as various types of events.
 A complete renovation is due to be finished in January 2023 with a new splash park and improved open-air concert spaces.
 Many street art pieces dot the downtown area, from the colorful mosaics of Pinball Wizard and the soaring Soleri Bridge to the 26-foot-high One Eyed Jack.